Apple admits its developer site was hacked and is being rebuilt

 Read More Article :

 The web page seems to be up and operating now but was once reportedly facing downtime until Sunday.
-In a remark, Apple guaranteed customers that the company’s developer website was once “no longer associated with any consumer data” and that customer information used to be “securely encrypted.” the company knowledgeable developers throughout the downtime that if their memberships had been about to run out during the length the web site was once down, it would be extended and apps of such developers would stay on the App retailer.
+In a remark, Apple guaranteed customers that the company’s developer website was once “no longer associated with any consumer data” and that customer information used to be “securely encrypted.” the company knowledgeable developers throughout the downtime that if their memberships had been about to run out during the length the web site was once down, it would be extended, Apps of such developers would stay on the App retailer.
 Of course, this was once a small consolation for developers who often depended on the website for their documentation and downloads.
-This, particularly since the latest variations of is 7 and OS X is about to be launched, does no longer bode well.
+This, particularly since the latest variations are seven and OS X is about to be launched, no longer bodes well.